felixschndr/migration-from-openhab-to-homeassistant/README.md

 Since I run all my homelab software in a container and want all of it to run on my single server, I choose the containerized version of Home Assistant which I run using Docker.

 Some installation guides advise against using the container as it is the _expert_ installation method.
-However I had to problems whatsoever with using it:
+However, I had no problems whatsoever with using it:
 ```yaml
 services:
     homeassistant: